jwolsborn/Alexa-Skill/README.md

 For testing I simply did manual testing in a video that was included with the turnin of this project as it was difficult to create my own
 Alexa request objects as they are sent as JSON's from Amazon.

+This project was far more difficult than I had originally expected.
+The original goal was to create a webscraper that would seed the lambda with the desired sport stats.
+However, when I attempted to combine the two parts I found out that the webscraper crate and the aws crate both used different versions of the same sub-crate.
+This posed a problem.
+Due to to the deadline I decided it would be best to just have two parts that worked seperately.
+I did enjoy connecting Rust, traditionally known as as system language, to something like AWS which is so pervasive now in our industry.